Why might a 6th grader be taller than their peers?

 What is the average height for a 6th grader?

-When it comes to boys, the mean height hovers around 4 feet 11 inches to 5 feet 3 inches (150 to 160 centimeters).
-As for the girls, the mean height ranges from 4 feet 10 inches to 5 feet 4 inches (147 to 163 centimeters), give or take a few inches.
+When it comes to the heights of boys, we typically observe an average range spanning from approximately 4 feet 11 inches to 5 feet 3 inches (150 to 160 centimeters).
+As for girls, their mean height tends to fall within the range of 4 feet 10 inches to 5 feet 4 inches (147 to 163 centimeters), allowing for some variation.

 How to promote healthy growth for 6th graders?